Win Percy: Australia

-In the late 1990s he became active on the historic motorsport stage, often driving his Jaguar D-type XKD 505 in historic sports car races.
-In 2002, driving XKD 505, he won all four races at the Le Mans Classic meeting.

 Accident

 In the summer of 2003, Percy suffered a serious accident in his garden.
 He was taken to hospital, where a medical error led to him being paralysed from the waist down.
 He sued the West Dorset General Hospital National Health Service Trust and received an out of court settlement of £1.55 million in April 2008.
 No longer able to compete, he is still a regular visitor to motor racing events around Britain.
+In 2013 he suffered a heart attack.